sonertari/SSLproxy/README.md

 ## Documentation

+See the manual page `sslproxy.1` for user documentation.
 See `NEWS.md` for release notes listing significant changes between releases.
-See `HACKING.md` for information on development and how to submit bug reports.
-See `AUTHORS.md` for the list of contributors.

 ## License

 SSLsplit is provided under a 2-clause BSD license.
 SSLsplit contains components licensed under the MIT and APSL licenses.
-See `LICENSE.md` and the respective source file headers for details.
+See `LICENSE`, `LICENSE.contrib` and `LICENSE.third` as well as the respective source file headers for details.
 The modifications for SSLproxy are licensed under the same terms as SSLsplit.

 ## Credits

+See `AUTHORS.md` for the list of contributors.

 SSLsplit was inspired by `mitm-ssl` by Claes M. Nyberg and `sslsniff` by Moxie Marlinspike, but shares no source code with them.